 How to Cook the Tofu (With or Without Oil)

-To fry tofu for this recipe (with oil), preheat a large heavy-bottomed or cast iron skillet over medium heat.
-Add 1 tsp of high-heat oil like avocado oil (or spray with cooking spray).
+➡️ To fry tofu for this recipe (with oil), I preheat a large heavy-bottomed or cast iron skillet over medium heat with 1 tsp of high-heat oil like avocado oil (or spray with cooking spray).

-Arrange tofu rectangles in a single layer, and cook 3-4 minutes until the bottom turns golden brown.
-Flip and cook another 3-4 minutes, then set aside.
+I arrange tofu rectangles in a single layer, and cook them 3-4 minutes until the bottom turns golden brown.
+Then I flip them and cook another 3-4 minutes.

-To bake the tofu (oil-free method), preheat the oven to 425°F (220°C).
-Arrange tofu rectangles on a parchment-lined baking sheet.
-Bake 12-15 minutes until the top surface starts turning golden, then flip and cook 5-7 minutes more.
+➡️ To bake the tofu (oil-free method), I preheat the oven to 425°F (220°C).
+Once hot, I arrange tofu rectangles on a parchment-lined baking sheet.

-Once the tofu has been cooked, let it cool slightly, then slice each rectangle into bite-sized pieces.
-Set aside until needed.
+Once the tofu has been cooked, I let it cool slightly, then slice each rectangle into bite-sized pieces, and add them into my stir-fry.

 More Tofu Dishes From the Blog

-Chinese style easy Szechuan tofu and peppers is a delicious, spicy stir fry dish that tastes better than takeout.
-The key is using my simple Szechuan sauce made with easy to find ingredients.
-Tofu can be either fried or baked to reduce oil.
+This easy Szechuan tofu stir-fry with peppers and onions is a delicious, spicy Chinese-style dish that tastes better than takeout.
+The flavorful stir-fry sauce can be made with or without Szechuan peppercorns.
+Tofu can be pan-fried, baked, or cooked in the air fryer.
 Serve with brown rice and additional Asian-style hot sauce if desired.

 Ingredients